WeAreFairphone/fprsmap/README.md

 ## About
 The idea for the Fairphone Community Map originated in March 2015 in [a topic][1] on the [Fairphone Forum][2].
 The goal is to map the global Fairphone Community and make it easier to find relevant people and places in the user's area.

+The map can currently be found at https://wearefairphone.github.io/fprsmap/ or at https://map.fairphone.community.

 ## Embed the map
-The map can currently be found at https://wearefairphone.github.io/fprsmap/ or at https://map.fairphone.community.
-You can embed it on your webpage using an [iframe][3]:
+Simply click the embed button ![embed icon][icon] inside the map and you will find the embed code ready to be copied.
+The embed code provided there will update itself according to the layers you select.

+The embed code uses an [iframe][3].
+You can also have a look at it here:

 ```html
 <iframe src="https://wearefairphone.github.io/fprsmap/" width="100%" height="400" allowfullscreen="true" frameborder="0">